argrelay/argrelay/docs/user_tutorials/the_problem_argrelay_solves.md

 *   client passes control and all data to the local function

-In case of `argrelay` client, from the shell point of view, it is a regular command - the shell does not know `argrely` server exists.
+In case of `argrelay` client, from the shell point of view, it is a regular command - the shell does not know `argrelay` server exists.

 # Feature: generic structured data search